The CRM no longer matches your sales motion, data model, or reporting needs.

 CRM Coach is an independent consulting practice founded by Mike Eads, a HubSpot Solutions Architect based in St. George, Utah.
 Mike has worked with dozens of sales teams to select, implement, and optimize their CRM — with deep expertise in HubSpot, Zoho CRM, Pipedrive, and Salesforce migrations.

 CRM Coach is an independent consulting practice that helps small and mid-sized sales teams decide whether to switch CRM platforms or fix the one they have — then executes with structured, expert guidance.
-Services include the Fast-Track migration program, CRM Mastery ongoing optimization, and the Revenue Assessment diagnostic tool.
+The three front doors are the Revenue Assessment diagnostic, Fast-Track for CRM migration, and CRM Mastery for ongoing optimization.

 Take the Revenue Assessment.
 It asks structured questions about your current setup, process gaps, and team habits, then scores your situation and tells you which path makes sense.
 If your platform is the wrong fit, it will say so.
 If your processes and adoption are the real problem, it will say that instead.